Detachment/Build-vue-hackernews-2.0-from-scratch/tutorials/0-vue.js-vuex-router/README.md

     ```

-- How to communicate between vuex and router?
+- How to communicate between Vuex and router?
 **Answer :** Two key points to ensure this:
-    - Register store and router in the same vue instance;
+    - Register vuex and router in the same vue instance;
     - With the help of a package named "vuex-router-sync".
     > Note: Without a package management tool, we should modify the index.js of this package and rename it as sync.js and then link it as a javascript file.